brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 #### [Downloading data](scripts/calculations/download_data.jl)

-While the [AllenNeuropixels.jl](www.github.com/brendanjohnharris/AllenNeuropixels.jl) package can download data files on-demand, we recommend downloading the data files in advance to verify the data are complete and to avoid internet connection issues on computing nodes.
+While the [AllenNeuropixels.jl](https://github.com/brendanjohnharris/AllenNeuropixels.jl) package can download data files on-demand, we recommend downloading the data files in advance to verify the data are complete and to avoid internet connection issues on computing nodes.
 Downloading the data can take many hours, and requires a strong internet connection.
-Please note this script will download the data files to a Julia scratchspace unless a custom directory is set (see [AllenNeuropixels.jl](www.github.com/brendanjohnharris/AllenNeuropixels.jl) for instructions).
+Please note this script will download the data files to a Julia scratchspace unless a custom directory is set (see [AllenNeuropixels.jl](https://github.com/brendanjohnharris/AllenNeuropixels.jl) for instructions).
 This script creates the `data/power_spectra` directory, containing `.jld2` files with power spectra for each session, structure, and stimulus, as well as the `data/power_spectra_plots` directory, containing plots of the same spectra.

 #### [Power spectra](scripts/calculations/cluster/power_spectra.jl)

-Located at `scripts/calculations/cluster/power_spectra.jl`, this script calculates the power spectra of the local field potentials for each session, seven structure (the six visual cortical regions and the dorsal lateral geniculate nucleus), and three stimuli (spontaneous, flashes, and task-active natural images).
+Located at `scripts/calculations/cluster/power_spectra.jl`, this script calculates the power spectra of the local field potentials for each session, seven structures (the six visual cortical regions and the dorsal lateral geniculate nucleus), and three stimuli (spontaneous, flashes, and task-active natural images).
 This script must be run on a high-performance computing cluster, and will need to be tweaked to use a cluster manager other than the University of Sydney School of Physics HPC (managed by the [USydClusters.jl](https://github.com/brendanjohnharris/UsydClusters.jl) package).
 To ensure your cluster manager is functioning correctly, please edit the `scripts/calculations/cluster/testscript.jl` file until it returns without error.
-You may need to run this script again in the REPl to ensure there are no errors (this script is prone to memory overflow).
+You may need to run this script again in the REPL to ensure there are no errors (this script is prone to memory overflow).

 #### [Calculations](scripts/calculations/cluster/calculations.jl)